9 Best Renters Insurance Companies in New Jersey of 2026

 Nationwide’s rental insurance for New Jersey residents offers the standard coverage, which includes personal property, liability, and medical payment coverage.

-What makes Nationwide stand out is two coverages that are unique to the company and are offered for no extra cost if you buy a basic renters insurance policy.
+What makes Nationwide stand out is two coverages unique to the company and are offered for no extra cost if you buy a basic renters insurance policy.

 The credit card add-on means you are covered for any unauthorized charges on your credit or debit cards up to your policy limit.